-The cardiac catheterization lab, which opened in 2014 at Midtown Medical Center, provides some of the most advanced care in the region.
-Here patients can have diagnostic imaging and then undergo interventional procedures immediately.
+The Columbus, GA cardiologists who perform procedures at our cardiac catheterization lab are providing some of the most advanced care in the region.
+Patients can have diagnostic imaging and then undergo interventional procedures from their cardiology doctor immediately.
 In most cases, this makes open-heart surgery unnecessary.

 Left- and right-heart catheterizations can effectively diagnose any number of coronary diseases.
-The procedure involves inserting a long, thin tube into a large blood vessel, either in the groin or arm, leading to the heart.
-Cardiologists use the test to check blood flow, blood pressure in the heart’s chambers, as well as heart function.
+The procedure involves your cardiologist inserting a long, thin tube into a large blood vessel, either in the groin or arm, leading to the heart.
+Cardiac specialists use this test to check blood flow, blood pressure in the heart’s chambers, and heart function.

-Once a catheter is in place, non-surgical treatments are used to open clogged arteries and improve blood flow.
+Once a catheter is in place by a heart doctor, non-surgical treatments are used to open clogged arteries and improve blood flow.
 One procedure is angioplasty, in which a small balloon at the tip of the catheter is inserted near the narrowed area to push fatty plaque against the artery walls and widen the vessel walls.
-This is usually combined with stenting, where small, metal mesh tubes are inserted to hold the artery open.
+Your cardiologist will usually combine with stenting, where small, metal mesh tubes are inserted to hold the artery open.

-Certain surgical procedures are also performed in the cardiac cath lab to correct heart rhythm problems, such as arrhythmia.
+Cardiologists also perform certain surgical procedures in the cardiac cath lab to correct heart rhythm problems, such as arrhythmia.
 These procedures include implanting artificial pacemakers and defibrillators.
-Pacemakers use electrical impulses to regulate the heartbeat.
-Defibrillators can help correct most arrhythmias and prevent sudden cardiac death.
+Heart doctors recommend pacemakers because they use electrical impulses to regulate the heartbeat.
+They may suggest a defibrillators to help correct arrhythmias and prevent sudden cardiac death.

-The hybrid operating room (OR) at Midtown Medical Center is different from a typical surgical suite and is the only one of its kind in the region.
-In a standard OR environment, a surgeon has to wait until the patient is transported to an imaging suite to “get a look inside.”
-With a hybrid OR, surgeons can get a real-time look at what’s going on, using advanced imaging technology right in the surgical suite.
+The hybrid operating room (OR) at Midtown Medical Center is different from the typical surgical suite you’d expect to find at a cardiovascular center.
+In fat, it’s the only one of its kind in the region.
+In a standard OR environment, a doctor has to wait until the patient is transported to an imaging suite to “get a look inside.”
+With a hybrid OR, surgeons get a real-time look at what’s going on, using advanced imaging technology right in the surgical suite.
 They can perform interventional procedures immediately.
-At Midtown, the hybrid OR is used exclusively by vascular surgeons for stenting in all vessels except for the heart.
+At Midtown, the hybrid OR is used exclusively by vascular physicians for stenting in all vessels except for the heart.

-Because of advanced technological capabilities, Midtown Medical Center is able to provide help for heart patients that doesn’t involve open-heart surgery.
-By avoiding open surgery, patients avoid both the risks associated with such procedures and the inconvenience associated with a longer recovery period.
-While each case is different, in many situations, patients who have a heart procedure in the morning at the cath lab are discharged later that day.
+Because of the advanced technological capabilities available to cardiologist specialists, Midtown Medical Center is able to provide help for heart patients that doesn’t involve open-heart surgery.
+By avoiding open surgery, patients avoid the risks associated with such procedures and the inconvenience associated with a longer recovery period.
+While situations differ from patient to patient and heart doctor to heart doctor, many patients who have a cath lab procedure in the morning are discharged later that day.